How to Lower Credit Card Interest Rate and Save Money

 Lower your credit card interest rate today

-With credit card interest rates at some of their lowest levels in years, there’s no better time to learn how to lower your credit card interest rate.
-Considering that more than 75% of those who ask for a lower rate end up receiving it, there’s no harm in trying to negotiate with your credit card company.
+Understanding how to lower credit card interest rates could have a significant impact on your personal finances.
+Considering about 70% of those who ask for a lower rate end up receiving it, there's no harm in trying to negotiate with your credit card company.